How to Reset Windows Search in Windows 10

 However, some heavy corruption cannot be fixed by rebuilding the Search index.
 If you have faced such kind of corruption, you should try to reset Search.
 This will not only rebuild the search index but also reset your indexed locations.

-To reset Search in Windows 10, do the following.
+To Reset Windows Search in Windows 10,

 - Open the Registry Editor app.

 - Go to the following Registry key.